mandje2p/Allsports2025/DEPLOYMENT.md

 - Verify firewall allows port 3001 (if not using Nginx proxy)

 ### CORS errors
-- Verify `ALLOWED_ORIGINS` in backend `.env` includes `https://allsports.sedx3d.com`
+- CORS is configured to accept all origins - no configuration needed
-- Check backend logs for CORS warnings
+- Check backend logs if issues persist

 ### Stripe webhooks not working
 - Verify webhook URL in Stripe Dashboard matches `https://api.sedx3d.com/api/subscriptions/webhook`